 How much do horseback riding lessons cost?
 The average rate for a private horse riding lesson is around $120 per hour but can go higher depending on several factors.
 People of all ages can take horse riding lessons.
 Whether you're a beginner or someone who used to ride, this guide will help you set a budget for horse riding lessons.

 Average cost per hour

 $95 per person

 Calculating horse riding lesson prices

-How much do horse riding lessons cost?
 Many factors influence the average cost of horse riding lessons.
-As you prepare to jump into your horse riding journey, you should consider the following things.
+You should consider the following things as you prepare to jump into your horse riding journey.

 Number of riders

 Horse riding lesson costs vary depending on the number of riders taking the class.
 Private lessons are usually the most expensive and can go up to $150, while semi-private and group lessons (minimum of 2 to 4 people) can range from $80 to $100 per person for an hour-long lesson.
 The cost of an hour-long private lesson can increase based on location.